The Hartogs extension phenomenon for holomorphic parabolic and reductive geometries: Example: Hopf manifolds

 \subsection{Parabolic geometries}

-\begin{theorem} Suppose that $M$ is a primary Hopf manifold admitting a holomorphic parabolic geometry $E \to M$, say with model $X=G/P$.
-Let $\rho \colon P \to \GL{\LieG/\LieP}$ be the obvious representation.
-Split $P$ into the Langlands decomposition $P=MAN$.
-Then $M=M_{\rho\pr{p_0}}$ for some element $p_0 = m_0 a_0 \in MA$ for which $\rho\pr{p_0}$ is a strictly contracting linear map.
+\begin{theorem} Suppose that \(M\) is a Hopf manifold admitting a holomorphic parabolic geometry \(E \to M\), say with model \(X=G/P\).
+Let \(\rho \colon P \to \GL{\LieG/\LieP}\) be the obvious representation.
+Split \(P\) into the Langlands decomposition \(P=MAN\).
+Then \(M=M_{\rho\pr{\Gamma}}\) for some subgroup \(\Gamma \subset MA\) as in example~\vref{example:flat.on.Hopf}.
 A Hopf manifold admits a holomorphic parabolic geometry if and only if it admits a flat one.
-The generic Hopf manifold admits precisely one holomorphic parabolic geometry: its holomorphic flat projective connection. \end{theorem} \begin{proof} Mall \cite{Mall:1991} p.
-1013 theorem 4 proves that every holomorphic line bundle on any Hopf manifold admits a holomorphic flat connection.
-Therefore the canonical bundle of $M$ admits a holomorphic flat connection.
-By lemma~\vref{lemma:Reduction}, the holomorphic connection on the canonical line bundle determines a holomorphic reductive $MA$-geometry $E_0 \subset E$.
-By theorem~\vref{theorem:reductive.geometry.Hopf}, $M=M_{\rho\pr{p_0}}$ for some $p_0=m_0a_0$.
+The generic primary Hopf manifold of complex dimension 2 or more admits precisely one holomorphic parabolic geometry: its holomorphic flat projective connection. \end{theorem} \begin{proof} By lemma~\vref{lemma:one.connection.on.K}, the canonical bundle of \(M\) admits a unique holomorphic flat connection.
+As in proposition~\vref{proposition:canonical.connection}, the holomorphic connection on the canonical line bundle determines a holomorphic reductive \(MA\)-geometry \(E_0 \subset E\).
+By theorem~\vref{theorem:reductive.geometry.Hopf}, \(M=M_{\rho\of{\Gamma}}\) for some \(p_0=m_0a_0\).
 Example~\vref{example:flat.on.Hopf} shows that such Hopf manifolds admit flat holomorphic parabolic geometries.